Applied Materials Earns Intel' - GuruFocus.com

-Applied is one of only six Outstanding Award recipients in all of Intel’s global supply chain

-SANTA CLARA, Calif., June 22, 2023 (GLOBE NEWSWIRE) -- Applied Materials, Inc. has earned the exclusive Intel EPIC Program Outstanding Supplier Award with Supplier Diversity Distinction for 2023.
+Applied Materials has earned the exclusive Intel EPIC Program Outstanding Supplier Award with Supplier Diversity Distinction for 2023.
 This award recognizes the absolute top performers in the Intel supply chain for their dedication to continuous quality improvement, performance, collaboration and inclusion over the past year.

 "Congratulations to Applied Materials on receiving the EPIC Outstanding Supplier Award, Intel's highest supplier recognition," said Keyvan Esfarjani, chief global operations officer at Intel.
 "Their unwavering commitment to quality, drive for excellence, and dedication to technology innovation make them vital to our success.
 We greatly appreciate their long-term collaboration and continued focus on results.
 As one of only six companies recognized in 2023, they are truly one of the best in the world."